xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > Notes:
 >
-> After joining your Organization, the new users are not yet part of a team.
+> The default role for team members is Member.
+After joining your Organization, the new users are not yet part of a team.
 You have to add them to a team so that they can gain access to a project.

 ## Manage Users